Parent page: Preparing Your Design for Manufacture

 ActiveBOM presents the list of Items in the grid at the top, with the supply chain status of the selected Item shown below.

-Manufacturer-centric Solutions for both Managed and Unmanaged Components
+Manufacturer-centric Solutions for both Workspace and Non-Workspace Library Components

 ActiveBOM manages the mapping from the design component (part) to the part that is purchased.
 For each part used in the project, the linkage between: